-Becky is the main driver of VSee global telehealth projects and the creator of VSee's simple, efficient telemedicine case.
-As a telehealth director, she has deployed telemedicine on Shell Nigeria offshore oil platforms, set up a remote eye clinic in a Syrian refugee camp, deployed telesurgery at the Azadi hospital in Iraq, etc. Graduating summa cum laude from UC Berkeley in Molecular & Cell Biology, Becky has always been active in healthcare, coordinating health services and designing for health IT at UC San Francisco, Kaiser Permanente, and San Francisco General Hospital.
+Becky is the main driver of VSee global telehealth projects and the creator of VSee's telemedicine case design.
+As telehealth director, she has deployed telemedicine on Shell Nigeria offshore oil platforms, set up a remote eye clinic in a Syrian refugee camp, deployed telesurgery at the Azadi hospital in Iraq, etc. Graduating summa cum laude from UC Berkeley in Molecular & Cell Biology, Becky has always been active in healthcare, coordinating health services and designing for health IT at UC San Francisco, Kaiser Permanente, and San Francisco General Hospital.
 Her goal is to bring telemedicine to rural areas in her motherland, Burma and in other developing countries.
 A former national aerobics champion, Becky also enjoys being part of a dance group.

 Anne made her writing debut in 3rd grade with her children's book, Dandy's Adventures, which won her a Young Author's award.
 In college she dabbled a bit in engineering but realized her fate was with literature and ended up teaching English for 6 years.
 She is grateful to be a part of the VSee team and enjoys helping everyone share their vision and stories of how VSee is making a difference in their own lives and the lives of others.
 For her, the best thing about VSee is "not having to worry that other people will smell my onion-flavored farts."
 Anne has a B.A. from UC Berkeley and an M.A. from Stanford University.Current Location: Virginia